Language Menu

 • using the drop-down in the lower-right corner of Studio Pro's main window

-When working in a language which is not the default, you can identify texts that have not been translated yet.
+When working in a language that is not the default, you can identify texts that have not been translated yet.
 These show the text in the default language between angle brackets.
 For example, <Name>.
-You can replace the text with the appropriate translation, and it will be replaced for the currently selected language.
+When you replace the text with the appropriate translation, it updates for the currently selected language.

 If you edit your app to add new widgets while not in the default language, any new translatable texts for those widgets will be added to the current language.
 The text in the default language will either be left blank or will have the placeholder text for the widget.